William Contreras Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.
+- The pitching staff for the Giants has a collective 9.0 K/9, which ranks 11th in the league.

-- The Giants have the 17th-ranked team ERA among all league pitching staffs (4.30).
+- The Giants have a 4.21 team ERA that ranks 15th across all MLB pitching staffs.

-- Giants pitchers combine to surrender 60 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Giants pitchers combine to allow 60 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- Alexander makes his first start of the season for the Giants.
+- Wood makes the start for the Giants, his sixth of the season.
+He is 0-0 with a 4.05 ERA and 21 strikeouts in 20 2/3 innings pitched.

-- The 33-year-old left-hander pitched in relief in his last outing this season, one of 21 appearances so far.
+- In his most recent appearance on Sunday, the lefty tossed 4 1/3 innings against the Miami Marlins, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.